leggetter/talks/componentised-web/slides.md

 Note:

-A nice and focused component API presents the opportunity to be able to easily change the underlying implementation.
-Or, if the components within the application are loosely coupled you can actually completely swap one component for another as long as they offer the same API/interface/contract.
+- focused component API presents the opportunity to be able to easily change the underlying implementation

-For example, if you were to use a service component that offered realtime functionality via GoInstant, the news this week that they're closing down would probably be a bit of shock.
-However, you could quite feasibly create and use a FirebaseComponent or PubNubComponent as long as they offer the same data synchronisation-focused API.
+- If loosely coupled you can actually completely swap one component for another
+- service component that offered realtime functionality via GoInstant

 --